kevinsupendi/intern-pendi/Documentation/quickstart.md

 Use this key as a `--private-key` parameter when running Ansible script

+### Create credentials

+1. In the terminal, go to git root project
+2. Run ./certs.sh, this script will generate certs and automatically put it in Terraform and Ansible configuration

+    ```
+    ./certs.sh
+    ```

 ### Create the machines with Terraform
 Create VMs (I used GCE in this project) using terraform.
 Terraform can create and destroy instances using the same .tf files.